Alipsa/matrix/readme.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/se.alipsa.groovy/matrix/badge.svg)](https://maven-badges.herokuapp.com/maven-central/se.alipsa.groovy/matrix)
 [![javadoc](https://javadoc.io/badge2/se.alipsa.groovy/matrix/javadoc.svg)](https://javadoc.io/doc/se.alipsa.groovy/matrix)
 # Matrix
-This is a Groovy library to make it easy to work with a matrix i.e. a List<List<?>> typically defined in Groovy like this `def myList = [ [1,2,3], [3.4, 7.12, 0.19] ]`
+This is a Groovy library (that also works in Java) to make it easy to work with a matrix (tabular) data.
+Whenever you ḧave a structure like this List<List<?>> (typically defined in

-Methods are static making is simple to use in Groovy scripts
+Groovy like this `def myList = [ [1,2,3], [3.4, 7.12, 0.19] ]`) a Matrix or
+a Grid can greatly enhance the experience of working with that data structure.

+The Matrix project consist of the following modules:
+1. _[matrix-core](https://github.com/Alipsa/matrix/matrix-core/blob/main/readme.md)_ The matrix-core is the heart of the matrix project.
+It contains the Matrix and Grid classes as well as several utility classes to do basic statistics (sum, mean, median, sd, variance, counts, frequency etc.) and to convert data into various shapes and formats
+   See [tests](https://github.com/Alipsa/matrix/matrix-core/blob/main/src/test/groovy/MatrixTest.groovy) for more usage examples or the [javadocs](https://javadoc.io/doc/se.alipsa.groovy/matrix/matrix-core/latest/index.html) for more info.
+2. _[matrix-stats](https://github.com/Alipsa/matrix/matrix-stats/blob/main/readme.md)_ The stats library contains various statistical methods and tests
+   (correlations, normalization, linear regression, t-test, etc.)
+3. _[matrix-datasets](https://github.com/Alipsa/matrix/matrix-datasets/blob/main/readme.md)_ contains some common datasets used in R and Python such as mtcars, iris, diamonds, plantgrowth, toothgrowth etc.
+4. _[matrix-spreadsheet](https://github.com/Alipsa/matrix/matrix-spreadsheet/blob/main/readme.md)_ provides ways to import and export between a Matrix and an Excel or OpenOffice Calc spreadsheet
+5. _[matrix-csv](https://github.com/Alipsa/matrix/matrix-csv/blob/main/readme.md)_ provides a more advanced way to import and export between a Matrix and a CSV file (matrix-core has basic support for doing this built in)
+6. _[matrix-json](https://github.com/Alipsa/matrix/matrix-json/blob/main/readme.md)_ provides ways to import and export between a Matrix and Json
+7. _[matrix-charts](https://github.com/Alipsa/matrix/matrix-charts/blob/main/readme.md)_ allows you to create charts in various formats (file, javafx) based on Matrix data.

 ## Setup
 Matrix should work with any 4.x version of groovy, and probably older versions as well.
 Binary builds can be downloaded